RAJU5595/OauthDemo/README.md

 We can check that by using Postman Tool.

-**In Authorization we have to provide Access Token URL, Client ID , Scope ,Grant Type etc..**
+**In Authorization, we have to provide Access Token URL, Client ID , Scope ,Grant Type etc..**

 ![](src/main/resources/static/readmefiles/postman.png)

 Following are the end points given in the application.

 ![](src/main/resources/static/readmefiles/endpoints.png)